VCityTeam/UD-SV/Doc/Devel/Needs/Need008.md

 ### User story
 As a [City Knowledgeable Person](Roles.md#city-knowledgeable-person) I want to create an account to have access to the web based site.
-I want to logg in and be able to add/update/delete one or multiple [Extended Documents](https://github.com/MEPP-team/RICT/blob/master/Doc/Devel/Needs/Definitions.md#extended-document).
+I want to log in and be able to add/update/delete one or multiple [Extended Documents](https://github.com/MEPP-team/RICT/blob/master/Doc/Devel/Needs/Definitions.md#extended-document).

 ### Beneficiary role:
 City knowledgeable person